getgrav/grav/CONTRIBUTING.md

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.

-What is your environment?
+- What is your environment?
 Is it localhost, OSX, Linux, on a remote server?
 Same happening locally and or the server, or just locally or just on Linux?

-What steps will reproduce the issue?
+- What steps will reproduce the issue?
 What browser(s) and OS experience the problem?

-What would you expect to be the outcome?
+- What would you expect to be the outcome?

-Did the problem start happening recently (e.g. after updating to a new version of Grav) or was this always a problem?
+- Did the problem start happening recently (e.g. after updating to a new version of Grav) or was this always a problem?

-If the problem started happening recently, can you reproduce the problem in an older version of Grav?
+- If the problem started happening recently, can you reproduce the problem in an older version of Grav?
 What's the most recent version in which the problem doesn't happen?
 You can download older versions of Grav from the releases page on Github.

-Can you reliably reproduce the issue?
+- Can you reliably reproduce the issue?
 If not, provide details about how often the problem happens and under which conditions it normally happens.

-All these details will help people to fix any potential bugs.
+All these details will help contributors to fix any potential bugs.

 Important: [include Code Samples in triple backticks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) so that Github will provide a proper indentation.
 [Add the language name after the backticks](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting) to add syntax highlighting to the code snippets.